TeamShadow/Tutorials/tutorials/source/advanced-classes.rst

     import shadow:io@Console;

-    /* Imagine you own a restaurant,
-     * and you are looking to hire a
+    /* Imagine you own a restaurant and you are looking to hire a
      * another server.
-You use this
-     * class to create application
+You use this class to create application
      * objects.
-Once an object is
-     * created, which represents one
+Once an object is created, which represents one
-     * application, its contents can
+     * application, its contents can never change.
-     * never change.
 Thus, we declare
      * the class to be immutable.
      */

-    immutable class tutorials:properties@JobApplication
+    immutable class tutorials:advanced@JobApplication
     {
         get String name;
         get int age;
         get boolean experience;
         get String skill;

-        public create(String n, int a, boolean e, String s) {
+        public create(String name, int age, boolean experience, String skill) {
-            name = n;
+            this:name = name;
-            age = a;
+            this:age = age;
-	    experience = e;
+			this:experience = experience;
-	    skill = s;
+			this:skill = skill;
         }

-        public evaluateApp() => ()
+        public evaluate() => ()
         {
-            if ( age <= 18 or experience == false )
+            if (age <= 18 or experience == false)
 			{
-	        Console.printLine(name # " is not qualifed for the job!");
+				Console.printLine(name # " is not qualifed for the job.");
 			}
 			else
 			{
 				Console.printLine(name # " would be a great employee!");
 			}
         }
     }

-In order to declare a class to be ``immutable``, the syntax is: ``immutable class ClassName`` (see **Line 14**).
-The constructor and other methods within the class **cannot** be marked as ``immutable``, just the class header.
+In order to declare a class to be ``immutable``, we simply have to put the ``immutable`` modifier before the ``class`` keyword as we do on **Line 10**.
+The constructor and other methods within the class *cannot* be marked ``immutable``, just the class header.

-Aside from the keyword ``immutable``, the ``JobApplication`` class does not *appear* to be any different from the other non-``immutable`` class we have studied, the ``Otter`` class.
+Aside from the keyword ``immutable``, the ``JobApplication`` class does not appear to be any different from the the regular classes we have written.
 However, notice how none of the member variables are marked with the keyword ``set``.
-If you tried to do so, you would get a compile error because instances of ``immutable`` classes cannot be changed once they are created.
-Further, any method (outside of the constructor) that would try to change the contents of an object of an ``immutable`` class will result in a compile error.
-Yet, the method ``evaluateApp()`` is valid because although it uses the values of some member variables in an ``if`` / ``else`` , it does not attempt to change them.
+If you tried to do so, you would get a compiler error because data inside an ``immutable`` object cannot be changed after the object is created.
+Furthermore, any method (other than the constructor) that tries to change the contents of an object of an ``immutable`` class will result in a compiler error.
+Yet the method ``evaluate()`` is valid because it only uses the values of some member variables without trying to change them.

-Syntax aside, why is it beneficial to create ``immutable`` classes, and why would we want to create ``immutable`` objects/references?
-The answer lies in the idea of **thread safety**.
-If  you have a program that is multi-threaded, it is possible that more than one thread could be trying to change a single object at the same time.
-This could lead to unintended results or errors in the program.
-Thus, by creating as many ``immutable`` objects as possible, you help to eliminate the chances of running into this problem.
-You can then pass around the object with confidence that it will not be changed.
-In order to understand how to create an immutable reference/object, take a look at the following driver program for the ``JobApplication`` class.
+Using an ``immutable`` class is no different from any other class, as seen in the driver code below:

 .. code-block:: shadow
     :linenos:

     import shadow:io@Console;

-    class tutorials:properties@ApplicationDriver
+    class tutorials:advanced@ApplicationDriver
     {
         public main( String[] args ) => ()
 		{
 			JobApplication chris = JobApplication:create("Chris", 20, true, "positive attitude");
-	    chris.evaluateApp();
+			chris.evaluate();
 		}
     }

 The console output is: